Cascading Failure Mitigation via Transmission Switching: Introduction

 \subsection{Transmission Switching}

-Transmission switching (TS) refers to changing the topology of the transmission network by opening or closing transmission lines.
+Transmission switching (TS) refers to changing the transmission network's topology by opening or closing transmission lines.
 The concept, which was first introduced in 1968 by the German mathematician Dietrich Braess, is counter-intuitive but a well-known fact that removing edges from a network with “selfish routing” can decrease the latency incurred by traffic in an equilibrium flow.
-Since then, a large body of academic literature has been dedicated to study this paradox in infrastructure networks~\cite{braessparadox}.
-This concept was first proposed in power system in the 1980s; in the following years, a number of studies adopted transmission switching as a corrective mechanism~\cite{rolim}.
+Since then, a large body of academic literature has been dedicated to studying this paradox in infrastructure networks~\cite{braessparadox}.
+This concept was first proposed in the power systems in the 1980s; in the following years, several studies adopted transmission switching as a corrective mechanism~\cite{rolim}.
 Later, the concept of optimal transmission switching was proposed to minimize the operation cost~\cite{sang}.
-Recently, this technique has been integrated within different power system operation models, such as security-constrained economic dispatch, security-constrained unit commitment, as well as real-time contingency analysis.
-TS has been proven to be able to significantly reduce the operational costs and improve the system reliability~\cite{sang, goldis, hedman, mojdeh}.

-Due to computational complexity, as well as other concerns such as dynamic stability, industry adoption of TS has been very limited.
-Some system operators use TS as a corrective mechanism for improving voltage profiles and mitigating line overloads \cite{californiaiso, neiso}.
-TS is also being employed during planned outages, to make the transition smooth, and also as a post-contingency corrective action \cite{xli}.
-California ISO (CAISO) is reported to perform TS on a seasonal basis and to relieve congestion in the system~\cite{hedman, californiaiso2}.
+This technique has recently been integrated within different power systems operation models, such as security-constrained economic dispatch, security-constrained unit commitment, and real-time contingency analysis.
+TS has been proven to significantly reduce the operational costs and improve system reliability~\cite{sang, goldis, hedman, mojdeh}.
+Due to computational complexity and other concerns such as dynamic stability, industry adoption of TS has been very limited.
+Some system operators use TS as a corrective mechanism for improving voltage profiles and mitigating line overloading \cite{californiaiso, neiso}.
+TS is also being employed during planned outages to make the transition smooth, and also as a post-contingency corrective action \cite{xli}.
+California ISO (CAISO) is reported to perform TS on a seasonal basis and relieve congestion in the system~\cite{hedman, californiaiso2}.
 PJM has posted a list of potential switching solutions that may reduce or eliminate violations for normal and post-contingency situations~\cite{PJM, xli2}.
-However, these switching actions are not guaranteed to always provide benefit because they are identified offline.
+However, these switching actions are not always guaranteed to provide benefits because they are identified offline.

-The use of transmission switching has been extensively studied for different purposes in power systems, but no study yet explicitly looked into the impact of transmission switching on reducing the susceptibility of the system to cascading failures.
+The use of transmission switching has been extensively studied for different purposes in power systems.
+Still, no study yet explicitly looked into the impact of transmission switching on reducing the system's susceptibility to cascading failures.